Which city is cheaper, Edinburgh or Shanghai?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Edinburgh and Shanghai during the summer are popular places to visit.
 Most visitors come to Shanghai for the city activities and the family-friendly experiences during these months.
-Furthermore, the summer months attract visitors to Edinburgh because of the music scene and the family-friendly experiences.
+Furthermore, the summer months attract visitors to Edinburgh because of the city activities, the music scene, and the family-friendly experiences.

 Shanghai is much warmer than Edinburgh in the summer.
-The temperature in Shanghai is usually 28°C (83°F) in July, and Edinburgh stays around 14°C (58°F).
+The daily temperature in Shanghai averages around 28°C (83°F) in July, and Edinburgh fluctuates around 14°C (58°F).

 It's quite sunny in Shanghai.
 In the summer, Shanghai often gets more sunshine than Edinburgh.
 Shanghai gets 232 hours of sunny skies this time of year, while Edinburgh receives 163 hours of full sun.